ABRG-Models/morphologica/README.md

 the doxygen-generated code documentation at https://codedocs.xyz/ABRG-Models/morphologica/

-For full, compilable examples of the code, see the examples/ subdirectory.
+For full, compilable, standalone examples of the code, see the standalone_examples/ subdirectory.

 See README.coding.md for a quick-start guide to the main classes.